Does Your Credit Score Matter When Renting a Home?

 4. Provide stellar recommendation letters.

 What better way to put their anxious mind at rest than to provide your potential landlord with references?
-Allow them to see that even with a poor credit score, you’ve proven to be an excellent tenant by making rent, caring for the property, and communicating well with the homeowner.
+Allow them to see that even with a less-than-perfect credit score, you’ve proven to be an excellent tenant by making rent payments, caring for the property, and communicating well with the homeowner.

 5. Pursue a rental home that doesn’t run a credit check.

-Believe it or not, not every landlord will check your credit.
-Look for individual landlords like other military members who might be more likely to understand that your military connection speaks highly of you.
+However, believe it or not, not every landlord will check your credit, so it might be best to wait and provide references and letters until it becomes a topic of discussion.
+Better yet, look for individual landlords, like other military members, who might be more likely to understand that your military connection speaks highly of you.

 6. Be willing to pay more.

 Your credit score carries a lot of weight, but knowing what yours is and how to combat the risk associated with it will do wonders.
 Are you ready to start the search for your next rental home?
-Gather your references and proof of income, then hop on MilitaryByOwner to start looking!
+Gather your references and proof of income, then visit MilitaryByOwner's home page to start looking!